MapperKeeper/geojson-split/README.md

 tiny script pulls the properties object from your GeoJSON and streams them to a new JSON file.

-Now, you can edit your GeoJSON properties without needing to load of the geometry information.
+Now, you can edit your GeoJSON properties without needing to load all the geometry information.

 ## Next Steps